How to Get Rid of the Sunday Scaries

 Breaking down your to-do list into smaller, manageable tasks can help reduce overwhelm and make the workload seem more attainable.
 It not only helps you stay focused on the task at hand but also gives you a sense of accomplishment as you complete each item.

-By setting mini-goals, you're more likely to make steady progress towards your larger goals, which can help reduce the pressure and anxiety that comes with a never-ending to-do list.
-Remember, progress is progress no matter how small, so don't underestimate the power of taking small steps.
+By setting mini-goals, you're more likely to make steady progress towards your bigger, long-term goals, which can help reduce the pressure and anxiety that comes with a never-ending to-do list.

 Don’t Wait Until Sunday Night to Tackle Your Personal Admin